ashokponkumar/cloud-monitoring/monitoring_ov.md

 ## Regions
 {: #regions}

-The {{site.data.keyword.monitoringshort}} service is available in the following region:
+The {{site.data.keyword.monitoringshort}} service is available in the following regions:

 * US South
+* United Kingdom